 You won’t like to feel sweaty when wearing a helmet in skiing, right?
 That’s why a good ventilation system can help as it increases the airflow and regulates your temperature.

 Vantage MIPS Helmet has Smith’s ventilation construction called Aerocore, and they have an AirEvac system building in the helmet as well.
 Aerocore construction is combined by using EPS and Koroyd.
 EPS is a material that can drain heat out.
 Koroyd is a breathable material that takes in the cool air and lets the heat go out.
 Besides regulating the temperature, Koroyd can enhance the impact resistance as well.
 AirEvac system with 21 vents is to generate maximum airflow and constantly pull the heat out.
 Smith Vantage allows you to adjust the AirEvac system, e.g. full ventilation, half, or you can even close it when you don’t need it.

 Smith Vantage not only has these superior ventilation build-in systems, but it also offers the soft liner that can keep you comfortable and warm.

-There are many helmets that are audio compatible.
+There are many helmets that are audio-compatible.
 Some even have pockets in the ear pads, and this helps you to put the audio device there.
 Smith Vantage is one of them which fits with Outdoor Tech audio chips 2.0.
 Chips 2.0 is a universal wireless helmet audio format.
-You can easily connect them to your device by Bluetooth, to meet the needs for call, music or audio.
-It makes your hands free to answer the call, play music.
+You can easily connect them to your device by Bluetooth, to meet the needs for calls, music, or audio.
+It makes your hands free to answer the call, and play music.